HDrizzle/stack_machine/issues.md

 * The bits comming from both of the counters on the clock board are swaped when put on the bus.
 * The enable signal on the stack controller board is not connected to the enable pin
 * DO NOT USE 4000B series logic, also >= 4.7k ohm on ALL LEDs.
 A lot of logic signals are low (like 3 volts) because of LED current draw.
 * The post-adder latches for the GPRAM address aren't needed, instead use 10K resistors.
-Thia also meant the `post adder CLK` and `post adder OE` signals are irrelevent.
+Thia also means the `post adder CLK` and `post adder OE` signals are irrelevent.

 ### Stack controller timing issues (FIXED FOR VERSION 2)